How to exchange out-of-band data

 hello world

-The data is now sent from the Anbox WebRTC platform over the data channel to the WebRTC client.
+The data is now sent from the Anbox runtime over the data channel to the web client.

-3. Observe that the message is displayed in the console of a web browser, responding to the message event:
+4. Observe that the message is displayed in the console of a web client, responding to the message event:

 data received: hello world